raintank/raintank-collector/README.md

 npm install
   ```
   * Install fping.
 Installation depends on your linux distribution. http://fping.org/
-  * Create the config/config.json with the collector name created in step 1 and the ApiKey created in step 2.
+  * Create a config file using etc/config.json as a template, with the collector name created in step 1 and the ApiKey created in step 2.
   ```
 {
 	"collector": {